 Disclaimer: This article is intended for those who’ve never heard of the term “Instructional Designer” until they needed one.

-There’s a dirty secret in Learning and Design when it comes to workplace training.
-It is masked with jargon, exorbitant fees, slow timetables, and rounds of feedback with strangers who’ve never actually stepped foot on your work site.
-I may even be banished from the Instructional Design cabal for telling you this, but: You do not need to be an instructional designer to do instructional design.
+There’s a dirty secret in Learning and Design when it comes to workplace training and corporate learning activities.
+It is masked with jargon, exorbitant fees, slow timetables, ineffective pedagogy, and rounds of feedback with strangers who’ve never actually stepped foot on your work site.
+I may even be banished from the Instructional Design cabal for telling you this, but: You do not need to be an instructional designer to do instructional design or incorporate instructional design models or principles.

-If you are a small-to-medium-sized business that cannot afford hundreds of hours of design work, there is absolutely no reason you should be deprived of great workplace training.
+If you are a small-to-medium-sized business that cannot afford hundreds of hours of design work for blended learning, there is absolutely no reason you should be deprived of great workplace training.
 In some instances, when it comes to safety or PPE precautions, it’s a matter of safety.

-Here are three things you do NOT need (though you may think you do) to make an incredible learning experience.
+Here are three things you do NOT need (though you may think you do) to make an incredible online-learning experience.

 1) An external SME

 External SMEs (or subject matter experts) are most of the time completely unnecessary.
 There is no need to go and search for an outside professional for work that you’ve been doing for years.
 Your SMEs are your co-workers!
-They know how to do their job, the tricks to make it easier, and the pitfalls that a newcomer might experience.
-Use them, ask for their opinion, set up a time to interview them or shadow them and ask for a candid tour of their day-to-day.
-This will help you understand what needs to be taught, as well as allows them to be heard, establishing a relationship that might not have previously been there.
+They know how to do their job, the tricks to make it easier, the ;earning strategies for performance improvementt, and the pitfalls that a newcomer might experience.
+Use them, ask for their opinion, set up a time to interview them or shadow them and ask for a candid tour of their day-to-day for the summative evaluation of your instructional approach.
+This will help you understand the instructional design process and effectively implement instructional strategies for your online course development processes.
+More specifically, you’ll learn about what to include in the learning objectives, allow them to be heard, and establish a relationship that might not have previously been there.

 2) A degree in education